Real Estate

 • 4.
 Market Size and Access: Countries with large domestic markets or strong international trade connections provide startups with opportunities to scale rapidly.
 The United States, China, and India are prime examples, offering access to massive consumer bases.
 Conversely, smaller countries like Estonia and Denmark leverage access to regional markets such as the European Union to enable startup growth.

 • 6.
-Infrastructure and Technology: Reliable infrastructure, including high-speed internet, efficient logistics, and access to cutting-edge technology, is crucial for startups to operate efficiently.
+Infrastructure and Technology: Reliable infrastructure, including high-speed internet, efficient logistics, and access to technology, is crucial for startups to operate efficiently.
 Countries like South Korea and Singapore stand out for their advanced digital infrastructure, which enables startups to innovate and compete on a global scale.

 • 7.
 Ecosystem Support: Startups thrive in well-connected ecosystems that include accelerators, incubators, co-working spaces, and mentorship programs.
 For example, India’s Startup Hub, managed by the Ministry of Commerce and Industry, connects entrepreneurs with investors, mentors, and service providers to help them scale their ventures.
 Similarly, Denmark offers numerous government-backed incubators and accelerator programs designed to guide startups through early growth stages.